sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ### 6.3 Adding these services to SONiC

-These will be added to sonic-host-services directory under sonic-buildimage/src directory.
+These will be added to `target/debs/buster/sonic-host-services-data_1.0-1_all.deb`.